Fan walks to plate, Hoskins HR in 11th lifts Phils over Bucs

 Phillies: RHP Aaron Nola (8-2, 3.77) starts at Detroit on Tuesday.
 Since last losing in a 2-1 defeat against Miami on June 21, Nola is 2-0 in five starts while allowing seven runs (six earned) in 32 2/3 innings.

 Pirates: RHP Trevor Williams (3-3, 5.17) could start against St. Louis on Monday if well enough after being scratched from his last projected start on Saturday because of flu-like symptoms.
-An official starter has not been announced.

 More AP baseball: https://apnews.com/MLB and www.twitter.com/AP_Sports